ChristElise/christelise.github.io/_posts/2024-10-20-clocky-walkthrough.md

 ```

 ## First Flag
-We ca see that the target runs an SSH server and three web servers on ports 80, 8000, and 8080.
+We can see that the target runs an SSH server and three web servers on ports 80, 8000, and 8080.
 The scan result reveals the presence of a `robots.txt` file on the web application running on port 8000.
 We can access this file directly to read its content.
 ```bash
 ┌──(pentester㉿kali)-[~/…/Challenge/Clocky/Scans/Web]
 └─$ curl 10.10.46.31:8000/robots.txt